Karanmehra7107/Internship-Front-End/README.md

 https://www.dropbox.com/scl/fi/qx0i2w3v51hetxx9x2s57/Front-End-Developer-Machine-Test-intermediate.papert?dl=0&rlkey=xkq3wxdlg3bxb9kyumkr5iwc8

+## To Do
+1. Push your code to a repository in Github.
+2. Host your application somewhere and then it should be accessible through the browser by a URL.

 ## Demo
    • If you are searching for __Code__,.. you won't find it here.
 Click the link mentioned below for the same:<br />